TechSquareInc/intern-playbook/docs/source/getting-started/learn-bash-scripting.md

 ### Quality of Life Improvements

 The default editor in bash for most linux systems is [nano](https://www.nano-editor.org/dist/v2.2/nano.html).
 [Vim/Vi](https://linux.die.net/man/1/vi) is an editor that can be especially useful for editing programs like bash scripts.
 Generally speaking, Vim is a more intuitive text editor, and will likely save you time and sanity when editing text files.
-You can ask your Linux system to default your editor to vim by calling `export EDITOR=vim`.
+You can set your default editor to vim by calling `export EDITOR=vim`.
 Additionally, if you want to take things a step further, you can edit your commands with vim keybindings directly in the command line `set -o vi` and if you don't like this change you can always revert back `set -o emacs`.
 Most `.bashrc` configs come with `ll` being an alias to `"ls -l"`, but if it's not already set, you can add this alias, or other aliases, to the `.bashrc` file `alias ll="ls -l"`.

 ### Challenge
 [BashBlaze: 7 Days of Bash Scripting](../intern-tasks/7-days-of-bash-scripting)